 When choosing a postsecondary institution, it's advisable to look for one that has a program accredited by the Accrediting Bureau of Health Education Schools or the Commission on Accreditation of Allied Health Education Programs.
 This is important, because most certification agencies only accept candidates who possess a certificate or degree from an accredited academic program.

 Step 2: Get Certified

-- Be sure to properly prepare yourself for your certification exam.
+Individuals seeking certification should be sure to properly prepare for the exam.
 Because certification requires the administering and passing of an exam, you'll want to become familiar with the material that will be addressed.
 The AAMA offers practice exams in anatomy and physiology and medical terminology and can direct you to where you can take a CMA test review course.

 Step 3: Advance by Specializing

-Since patients are seen in a wide variety of medical settings, patient service representatives can use their skills in dentist offices, clinics, hospitals and optometrist offices.
-With several years of experience in a specific medical setting, a patient service representative can advance to a higher-level management position with more responsibilities.
+Since patients are seen in a wide variety of medical settings, patient service representatives can use their skills in dentist offices, clinics, hospitals, and optometrist offices.
+With several years of experience in a specific medical setting, a patient service representative can advance to a higher-level position with more responsibilities.

 Aspiring patient service representatives should consider enrolling in an accredited certificate or associate's degree program in medical assisting, though a high school education might be sufficient for some employers.